top of page

 Why Art Therapy Helps with Trauma

 Trauma often lives in the body, showing up as anxiety, depression, difficulty concentrating, or even physical symptoms.
 Traditional talk therapy can sometimes feel limiting for children and adults who struggle to put their experiences into words.
-Art therapy provides an alternative pathway by:
+Art therapy provides an alternative pathway to trauma therapy by:

 • Externalizing difficult emotions – allowing clients to put feelings outside themselves, where they can be explored safely.